xreef/BatteryCapacityTesterArduinoNANO/README.md

 in simple word this code
 	batVolt = (sample1 / (1023.0 - ((batResValueGnd / (batResValueVolt + batResValueGnd)) * 1023.0))) * vcc;
-that measure battery voltage is: batResValueGnd / (batResValueVolt + batResValueGnd) --> this is the multipler factor of the reading votlage because I inserted 2 resistance of batResValueVolt and batResValueGnd ohom value after and before the analog read wire;
+that measure battery voltage is: batResValueGnd / (batResValueVolt + batResValueGnd) --> this is the multipler factor of the reading voltage because I inserted 2 resistance of batResValueVolt and batResValueGnd ohom value after and before the analog read wire;
 sample1 --> is the average analog readings;
 vcc --> reference arduino voltage;
 1023.0 --> is the reference maximun value of analog read (arduino analog read go from 0 to 1023)